 Day 2- Montepulciano

 Explore the charming town of Montepulciano, known for its delicious wine and traditional cuisine.
-Start your tour at the Piazza Grande, the town’s central square, and visit the Palazzo Comunale, a beautiful medieval town hall that houses a collection of art and artifacts.
-From there, head to the nearby Osteria Acquacheta for a lunch of hearty meat dishes and local wines.
+Visit the Palazzo Comunale, a beautiful medieval town hall that houses a collection of art and artifacts and then head to the nearby Osteria Acquacheta for a lunch of hearty meat dishes and local wines.
 Finally, visit the Cantina Contucci, a historic winery that offers wine tastings and tours.

 Day 3- Greve